prithvianilk/kelsa/README.md

 Kelsa is a comprehensive work tracking and analytics platform that captures desktop activity, processes it through a real-time data pipeline, and provides insightful visualizations of your productivity patterns.

+Pleae make sure you have uv installed, we use uv for our package management and ruff for linting.

 ## Architecture

 - **Desktop Recorder**: Captures application usage and activity